 I went into my visit to Washington DC without too many expectations.
 I mean, except seeing the White House, of course.
-Now I remember my weekend there as one of wandering down perfectly litter-free streets, speaking to friendly locals, marvelling at architecturally beautiful buildings, paying my respects to fallen heroes and not spending a lot of money.
-Here is a look at my budget-friendly weekend in DC, the United States’ capital.
+Now I remember my weekend there as one of wandering down perfectly litter-free streets, speaking to friendly locals, marvelling at architecturally beautiful buildings and paying my respects to fallen heroes.
+I also happened to not spend a lot of money.
+Here everything you need to know for your own budget-friendly weekend in Washington DC.

-I am not a huge museum-goer when I travel, but when I saw that all the Smithsonian Museums in DC were free, I knew I was about to get educated.
+I am not a huge museum-goer when I travel.
+However, when I saw that all the Smithsonian Museums in Washington DC were free, I knew I was about to get educated.
 I spent a morning visiting the American History Museum and the Natural History Museum next door, but there are 18 institutions to choose from.

 Natural History Museum

 The Natural History Museum was okay, but I think its exhibits and interactivity are aimed more at children.
-Some of the exhibitions include the African elephant dominating the building; an insight into butterflies; a hall of geology, gems and minerals; and an insect zoo.
+Some of the exhibitions include the African elephant dominating the building, an insight into butterflies, a geology hall of and an insect zoo.
 My slightly unconventional tip is that if you do visit, check out the gem gift store.
-The jewellery is beautiful and cheap: I got a necklace and bracelet I wore for the rest of my trip for $5 each.
+The jewellery is beautiful and cheap.
+I got a necklace and bracelet I wore for the rest of my trip for $5 each.

 American History Museum

 I actually quite enjoyed my walk through American history, as I knew basically nothing beforehand.
 There was the Food exhibition, which looked at how Americans have changed their eating habits since 1950.
 I also saw the Star-Spangled Banner that inspired the national anthem and got to see the stunning dresses many of the First Ladies have worn over the years.
-I would definitely recommend a visit when in DC for everyone.
-It’s not just for Americans.
+I would definitely recommend a visit when in Washington DC.

 Smithsonian National Zoo

 Um, a free zoo?
 Please and thank you!
-I visited the Smithsonian National Zoo with some friends and we had so much fun wandering around what I later discovered is the world’s largest museum and research complex.
+I visited the Smithsonian National Zoo with some friends and we had so much fun wandering around.
+I later discovered it’s the world’s largest museum and research complex.